whykay-01/computer-architecture-nyush/README.md

 ## Acknowledgments

 The content in this repository is based on the Computer Architecture course at NYU Shanghai, taught by Paul Mellies.
 Special thanks to Paul for his extraordinary way of teaching this course.
-The original content is stored on professor's website designated for this course: computer-architecture.organization
+The original content is stored on professor's website designated for this course: computer-architecture.org